 We partner with local social justice groups to host a wide variety of events.
 Check out upcoming events to find out what's coming up soon.
 NEW!
 Find us on Google+

 Read about our SJC "Partnering Policy."
-Non-profit Social Justice groups can be a "Primary" or an "Associate" Sponor.
+Non-profit Social Justice groups can be a "Primary" or an "Associate" Sponsor.
 That choice is up to you.
 Publicity will simply say "Co-sponsored by."
 See our Event Information Intake Form.

 Partners for Justice

 With programs ranging from free meal service to permanent supportive housing, BFHP provides a continuum of care to accommodate a broad spectrum of specialized needs.
 BFHP assists low-income and homeless individuals with needs and disabilities that are not effectively met by mainstream social services.
 The agency hallmark is to provide services with compassion to foster a nurturing, healing environment that can effectively end an individual’s cycle of homelessness.
-Our Minister, Rev. Ben Meyers, serves on their Board of Directors.

 For over 30 years BFUU has been a member of the East Bay Sanctuary Covenant, which works to support refugees from Central America and Haiti, and immigrant rights in general.